SELECT

 Suresh | 95000 | Palakkad |

-The subquery (SELECT AVG(salary) FROM employees e2 WHERE e2.district = e1.district)
+(SELECT AVG(salary) FROM employees e2 WHERE e2.district = e1.district)

 calculates the average salary for each district.
 The main query compares each employee’s salary to the average salary in their district and retrieves those who earn more.